philoserf/site_v2/now.md

 … grateful for

 - the autumn with all the changes it brings each day
+- my recent long-haul drive from Portland Oregon to Michigan

 … looking forward to

-- driving my eldest son's car across the country as he begins his new job in the Midwest
-- a short getaway with my wife as soon as I return from the drive
+- a short getaway with my wife

-… looking into the future for
+- subtle changes to my daily routines

+… am anticipating

 - the total Solar eclipse on 2024-04-08 as seen from Mazatlán
 - the total Solar eclipse on 2026-08-12 as seen from Bilbao